khakhalin/notes/keywords/numpy.md

     * `np.random.rand` wants the dimensions be the 1st and the 2nd positional arguments (cannot take a tuple)
     * `np.random.normal` treats 1st ad 2nd arguments as μ and σ, and if you provide a tuple it's assumes it's a vector of μs. `np.random.randit` is similar in spirit (except first 2 arguments are low and high, setting the range of numbers it returns).
     * Moreover, the name for the dimension argument is different for core np and np.random: the core ones call it `shape=(2,2)`, while randoms call it `size=(2,2)`.
 (Despite the fact that the resulting array has a property `shape` of course, and not size, as all numpy arrays do)
 * For 3D arrays, `print()` loops through axis0, and then plots axes1-2 "as if they were" 0 and 1 (as 2D matrices).
 Somehow I assumed that it would loop through axis2, trying to preserve 0 and 1 as "true" 0 and 1.
-But no.
+But no. So essentially it "rotates" (rolls axes) while printing, making it useless fr D>2.
 * By default, both `ones` and `zeros` create floats (but it may be changed with `, dtype=int`).
 An alternative way to create a matrix of all ints: use `np.full((shape),value)`

 # Refs